BHTY/Starblazer-II/README.md

 Build Instructions: make -f Makefile.nix
 ![image info](pics/x.png)

-StarblazerGeneric Info
+**StarblazerGeneric Info**
 To make a barebones port of Starblazer II to a new platform, only a few platform-specific functions are needed to be implemented.
+Take one of the existing build scripts and replace the platform file (e.g. ``star_win.c``) with your own.
+- s
 -

 Here's an example ``main`` function: